 That treatment, comprising several months of chiropractic and massage therapy care, had followed a minor car crash on May 12, 2003 in the community of Union Gap, Wash.

-Records now recovered exclusively by Cold raise questions about the necessity of the treatment and suggest fraudulent behavior on the part of Josh Powell.
+Records now recovered exclusively by Cold raise questions about the necessity of the treatment and suggest fraudulent behavior in this and other Josh Powell car crashes.

 Another motorist who was behind the Powells had glanced away from the road for a brief moment.
 Bob Powers told Cold he recalled looking back to see the minivan stopped in front of him, for no apparent reason.